roots/sage/README.md

 If you apply your changes and you don't see them applied in your theme, please make sure that it is writable and your server has write permissions for the assets/css/app.css file.

+## Automatic Updates

+This theme provides automatic updates.
+When you get this theme from http://bootstrap-commerce.com/downloads/downloads/shoepress/ a licence key will be emailed which when entered and activated will provide you with automatic updates

 ## Features